Back to Articles

 But using an app to check your math work?
 That is just modern studying.

-According to a survey by Inside Higher Ed, 62% of university professors now allow AI tools for brainstorming and checking calculations, provided the final output is human-verified.
+A growing number of university professors now allow AI tools for brainstorming and checking calculations, provided the final output is human-verified.

 Policy: Always verify your syllabus.
 Some teachers have a "zero AI" policy, while others encourage it as a productivity tool.